Sciotaku/DTUDataScienceProject/README.md

 # **Course Recommendation System**

 ## **Overview**
-Sciotaku is a hybrid course recommendation system designed to provide personalized and efficient recommendations for e-learning platforms.
+This project is a hybrid course recommendation system designed to provide personalized and efficient recommendations for e-learning platforms.
 The system integrates advanced techniques, including sentiment analysis, clustering, collaborative filtering, and content-based filtering, to tackle the challenges of information overload and personalization in online education.

 ### **Key Features**
 - Sentiment analysis using VADER to analyze course reviews and prioritize highly rated courses.